 Such a workflow could badly effect the black values of the premultiplied image.
 The solution is to unpremultiply before the color edit, like this:

 - Premultiplied image --> Unpremultiplied image --> Color edit --> Premultiply

 |DONT perform any color edit on the FG if it has been premultiplied.|

-The Premult and Unpremult are the workhorses of the premultiplaction workflow.
-Premult wil premultiply an image (asuming it has an alpha), Unpremult will unpremultiply it.
+The Premult and Unpremult nodes are the workhorses of the premultiplaction workflow.
+Premult will premultiply an image (asuming it has an alpha), Unpremult will unpremultiply it.

 The following is a summery of the dos and dont's of premultiplication.